-Sr No The key audit matter How the matter was addressed in our audit 1 Litigations and claims filed by the company We refer to Note 1(a). wherein BKPL has submitted a claim of Rs 157.34 Crores (Fixed charge of Rs 76.74 Crores for the period from 01/11/2015 to 31/10/2017 and Variable Charges of Rs 69.6 Crores for the power exported in May /June '17) before the Hon'ble Commission.
-Total recovery allowed by KSERC against BKPL's claim of Rs 157.34 Crores is only Rs 19.8 Crores. appeal against the order of KSERC before the APTEL along with an interim prayer to direct KSEBL to 2 Buyout of the plant by KSEBL We refer to Note 1(b) wherein in a meeting convened by the Hon'ble Chief Minister of Kerala on 08/11/2017, as requested by BKPL to discuss the issues related to BKPL, it was decided to explore the possibility of buying out the plant by KSEBL at a value not exceeding depreciated rate as per norms.
-The matter is still under negotiations between BKPL and KSEBL 3 Trade receivable Rs 6526.30 Lakhs due from June 2017 We refer to Note No 12 wherein Trade receivable is of Rs 6526.30 Lakhs since June 2017 The same is due for sale of electricity to Government of Kerala and is expected to be realized as per management.
+Sr The key audit matter How the matter was addressed in our audit No and matter was addressed in our addit 1 Litigations and claims filed by the company: - We refer to Note 1(a) wherein BKPL has submitted a claim of Rs.
+157.34 Crores (Fixed Charge of Rs.
+76.74 Crores for the period from 01/11/2015 to 31/10/2017 and variable charges of Rs.
+69.60 Crores for the power exported in May / June 2017) before the Hon'ble commission.
+Total recovery allowed by KSERC against BKPL'S CLAIM OF Rs.
+157.34 crores are only Rs.
+19.80 Crores.
+The Hon'ble State Electricity Regulatory Commission heard the matter on 23/01/2018.
+On 5th October 2018, KSERC disposed of the matter.
+The Commission allowed Fixed Charges only for the month of Nov '15 being last month of the PPA and thereafter no fixed charges need to be paid to BKPL.
+For the power supplied to KSEBL during the period May -June '17 pursuant to the HC direction, recovery was allowed only at the average Round the Clock (RTC) price in the Indian Energy Exchange (IEX Limited) during the period when power was supplied by BKPL to KSEBL.
+Total recovery allowed by KSERC against BKPL's claim of Rs 157.34 Crores is only Rs 19.8 Crores.
+KSERC heard the matter on 9/3/23.BKPL and KSEBL have been directed to provide clarifications sought by the commission and matter was heard on 5/12/23.
+The honorable KSERC has reserved the order in this case.
+2 Buyout of the plant by KSEBL: - We refer to Notes to Accounts 1 (b) it is mentioned that in a meeting convened by the Hon'ble Chief Minister of Kerala on 08/11/2017, as requested by BKPL to discuss the issues related to BKPL, it was decided to explore the possibility of buying out the plant by KSEBL at a value not exceeding depreciated rate as per norms.
+The matter is still under negotiations regarding the price and modalities for buyout between BKPL and Government/KSEBL and communication awaited.
+3 Trade receivable:- Note 12 An amount of Rs 6526.30 Lakhs is due from June 2017 The same is due for more than 3 years for sale of electricity to government of Kerala and is expected to be realized as per management.

-Other Information (or another title if appropriate, such as "Information Other than the Financial Statements and Auditors' Report Thereon")
+Information Other than the Financial Statements and Auditors' Report Thereon